ZVT SPU-800

 They plug into the ZPP part of the SPU-800 like other peripheral cards

 The cards can be addressed in the entire 64kB address space of the processor.
-At least one P1K card usually contains a Boot ROM, e.g. to load additional code from a punched tape.
+At least one P1K card usually contains a Boot ROM, e.g. to read another code from the punched tape.

 According to available unverified information for the SPU-800 there was also a set of complete controller cards with DRAM memory (cards PMT 7CB 006 275, GAD 7CB 006 276 and RSP 7CB 006 277).